byverdu/lottoApp-backEnd/README.md

 #### Lotto Schema

-The main Schema will be Lotto, from this schema we'll create 3 different instances, **euromillions, primitiva and bonoloto.** The will share the same properties.
+The main Schema will be Lotto, from this schema we'll create 3 different instances, **euromillions, primitiva and bonoloto.** They will share the same properties.

 > Schema extensible for another lotteries in the future.